PainterQubits/Devices.jl/docs/src/api.md

 ## Points

 Points are implemented using the abstract type `FixedVectorNoTuple` from [FixedSizeArrays.jl](https://github.com/SimonDanisch/FixedSizeArrays.jl).
-This permits a fast, efficient representation of coordinates in the plane, which would not be true using ordinary `Array` objects, which can have variable length.
+This permits a fast, efficient representation of coordinates in the plane.
 Additionally, unlike `Tuple` objects, we can add points together, simplifying many function definitions.

 To interface with gdspy, we simply convert the `Point` object to a `Tuple` and let [PyCall.jl](https://github.com/stevengj/PyCall.jl) figure out what to do.

     {docs}
-    Points.Point
     Points.getx
     Points.gety